swamp-lang/website/content/idioms/_index.md

 }
 ```

-{% note(type="principle") %} One assignment tells the whole story — mutation
-muddies it. {% end %}
+{% note(type="principle") %} One assignment tells the whole story — mutation muddies it. {% end %}

 ## ZII = Zero Is Initialization

 > Zero should always be safe.
 Zero means nothing, and nothing is safe.

 Embrace zero.
-The value `0`, `none`, or the _first_ variant of an enum
-(discriminant is zero for the first) should always be safe and well-defined.
+The value `0`, `none`, or the _first_ variant of an enum (discriminant is zero for the first) should always be safe and well-defined.
-This makes it easy to check for "empty" or "non-existent" without introducing
+This makes it easy to check for "empty" or "non-existent" without introducing optional types.
-optional types.

-The benefit is not just simpler code, but also leaner code generation --- the
-compiler doesn't need to emit extra instructions for wrapping and unwrapping
+The benefit is not just simpler code, but also leaner code generation --- the compiler doesn't need to emit extra instructions for wrapping and unwrapping optionals.
-optionals.

-Avoid:
+Only use ZII if there is a "natural" existing field that can be used to detect if the type is "nothing", inactive or harmless.
+Do not add a field just to make it ZII, use an optional in that case `T?`.

+**Avoid:**

 ```swamp
 struct Avatar {